osperaja/bioseq-autoencoder/README.md

 - Evaluates performance with Hamming distance.

 ## Precautions
-- Please read this with a less critical eye, as this is my first time using NN architecture.
+- Please read this with a more or less critical eye, as this is my first time using NN architecture.

 ## Usage
 1. Install dependencies: